kampta/jekyll-now/_posts/2015-4-9-Parallel-Processing-in-Python.md

 ---
 layout: post
 title: Parallel processing in python
 excerpt: I stopped using Python's multiprocessing module for quite some time now.
-But decided to blog about it only recently (not because a blog post has been long due, but because pathos definitely deserves one).
+But decided to blog about it only recently (not because a blog post has been long due, but because pathos definitely deserves one)
 ---

 I stopped using Python's ```multiprocessing``` module for quite some time now.
 But decided to blog about it only recently (not because a blog post has been long due, but because ```pathos``` definitely deserves one).